 A remarkably energetic and imaginative scholar, Ron’s work ethic was prodigious.
 He was researching, writing and planning new projects into the last weeks of his life.
 But he combined this with personal warmth, and deep humanity and generosity of spirit.
 Throughout his career he built strong friendships and collaborative partnerships which stood the test of time, largely because of the care and interest he took in others (he was a generous and active mentor for many colleagues), and because of both his good judgement and his very active sense of fun.

 While the outside world knew him as a major academic, Ron’s family was probably the most important thing in his life, and was a source of huge pride and happiness for him.
 He is survived by Rita, his children, Chris and Lucy, and his grandchildren and great-grandchildren.

 An obituary for Ron was also published in The Guardian.

-A full obituary for Ron will be published in the Geographical Journal in due course.
+A full obituary for Ron has been published in The Geographical Journal.

 Ron Johnston (1941 – 2020), (c) Chrystal Cherniwchan

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.